 The theme of a literary work is the underlying message that it wishes to convey.
 It is an indispensable literary element found in all forms of literature, and authors always resort to conveying a message through the theme.
-The theme has a personalised touch from the author; it not be confused with the topic of the literary work in analysis.
-The following are some of the examples of theme that will help you gauge its usage in literature through the ages.
+The theme has a personalized touch from the author; it not be confused with the topic of the literary work in analysis.
+The following are some examples of themes that will help you gauge their usage in literature through the ages.

-Pride and Prejudice by Jane Austen revolves around the main theme of marriage while some of the minor themes are friendship, coming of age, affection, and romance.
+Pride and Prejudice by Jane Austen revolve around the main theme of marriage while some of the minor themes are friendship, coming of age, affection, and romance.

-Say goodbye to the days of fretting over essay assignments with the fabulous academic writing services at MyessayAssignmenthelp.com!
+Say goodbye to the days of fretting over essay assignments with MyessayAssignmenthelp.com!

 The knowledge of over 3000 qualified experts, most of whom are PhDs and scholars from reputed universities in multiple disciplines, is behind the composition of each essay through extensive research which enables us to provide top-notch knowledge and information on any topic under the sun.

-Our deft team of subject matter experts make sure that each of our essay assignments goes through multiple revision, editing, proofreading and fact-checking processes to ensure that all of them are devoid any kind of factual, typographical or grammatical error.
+Our deft team of subject matter experts makes sure that each of our essay assignments goes through multiple revision, editing, proofreading, and fact-checking processes to ensure that all of them are devoid of any kind of factual, typographical, or grammatical error.

 100% original content